MarcosCieslak/MarcosCieslak/README.md

 - 👋 Hi, I’m @MarcosCieslak
 - 👀 I’m interested in aprender e desenvolver sites e aplicativos
-- 🌱 I’m currently learning  html5 e css3
+- 🌱 I’m currently learning Html5, Css3, JavaScrit e Python.
-- 💞️ I’m looking to collaborate on html, css, JavaScrit e Python
+- 💞️ I’m looking to collaborate on html e css.
 - 📫 How to reach me pode ser aqui mesmo pelo GuiHub

 <!---
 MarcosCieslak/MarcosCieslak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.